 How to Identify fonts

-How often have you seen a lovely font and wanted to use it too, but didn’t know what it was?
+How often have you seen a lovely font and wanted to use it too, but did not know what it was?

 How do these websites work?

 These sites require you to upload an image (either a screen shot, scan or photo) with the font in question and the site will identify the fonts that match from their database.
+You need to have a pretty clear image, preferably black and white and not too busy (i.e. lots of things in the background).
 It is not always correct and they will suggest alternatives, which may or may not look similar!

 Sites to try: